ravi223008/HVAC-Energy-Wastage/README.md

-# HVAC Energy Wastage Detection (Infralytix – Proof of Concept)
+# HVAC Energy Wastage Detection (EnergyLens – Proof of Concept)

 ## Overview

-This project is an initial proof-of-concept developed as part of the **Infralytix (EnergyLens)** idea, which aims to identify potential inefficiencies in HVAC system operation using data-driven analysis.
+This project is an initial proof-of-concept developed as part of the **EnergyLens** idea, which aims to identify potential inefficiencies in HVAC system operation using data-driven analysis.

 In large facilities, HVAC systems often operate correctly according to control logic but may still consume energy during periods where operational demand is low.